embedded4ever/Nixie-Pomodoro-Clock/README.md

 You can set the minute with a button, after setting the minute, it will start working after a long press.

 ##  Awesome 😍
+The gif is just for visualization, the way it works is in minutes, not seconds.

 ![](/images/lookup.gif)